Configuration

 write-protected.

-If the unbound-control-setup command fails due to the insufficient
+If the unbound-anchor command fails due to insufficient

 permissions, run the command as the correct user, here we use the user